5 Free Alternatives to Vellum – The Ebook Conversion Edition

 • Con: Costly at $199.99, it’s not available for non-Mac users (unless you go through a third-party service like MacinCloud), and your book looks like dozens of others making it more difficult for your author brand to stand out from the crowd.

-Draft2Digital (affiliate link) is like Smashwords in that it is a distributor that also offers ebook conversion.
-However, it is much, much simpler to use.
+Draft2Digital (affiliate link) is a distributor that also offers ebook conversion in addition to helping to get your book listed on Apple Books, Kobo, Barnes and Noble, and in library ebook catalogs like Overdrive.
+It’s relatively easy to use.
 Upload your word doc, select a template, and then add in things like your social media links, mailing list link, or author page, and Draft2Digital spits out a book file you can either take and distribute through other channels yourself or distribute through them for a portion of future book sales.

-• Pro: It is fast, simple, and lets you download mobi, epub, and sample length versions of your ebook for free – even if you don’t distribute with them.
+• Pro: It is fast, simple, and lets you download mobi, epub, and sample length versions of your ebook – even if you don’t distribute with them.

-• Con: Draft2Digital does not allow you to edit your file once it has been uploaded.
+• Con: It is no longer a free service.
+In addition, Draft2Digital does not allow you to edit your file once it has been uploaded.
 Therefore, if you see a typo or a weird chapter heading, you have to go back to your original document, correct the error on the word doc and upload again.

 Kindle Create